jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/05_binary_operations_4.rst

         return (not not p or not q) and (not p or not not q) return not ((not p and q) or (p and not q))

   the test is green again.
-I remove not_ not_ from both parentheses
+I remove "not_ not_" from both parentheses

   .. code-block:: python